Teaching English in Taiwan: Living in Taiwan

 Climate in Taiwan

-Taiwan enjoys a sub-tropical climate with moderate temperatures in the north, and a tropical climate in the south.
-The country’s average annual temperature is approximately 23° Celsius rising to 35° Celsius in the summer.
+Taiwan enjoys a sub-tropical climate with moderate temperatures in the North, and a tropical climate in the South.
+The country’s average annual temperature is approximately 23Celsius rising to 35Celsius in the summer.
 The most dominant fluctuations in weather occur during the spring and winter seasons, with weather during summer and autumn maintaining stable temperatures.

 There are four seasons in Taiwan, which some contend could be abbreviated to two: a hot season and a cool season.

-Summer - Generally June to September with the temperature averaging 28° Celsius.
-The tropical breezes from the Pacific keep the island from becoming too hot.
+Summer - Generally June to September with the temperature averaging 28Celsius.
+The tropical breezes from the Pacific Ocean keep the island from becoming too hot.
 Monsoon rains typically begin in June and last through October.

 Winter – Typically lasts from November to February.
-Temperatures average 15-18° Celsius.
-A sweater or light jacket is sufficient outerwear for most during the winter season.
+Temperatures average 15-18Celsius.
+Due to the high humidity, most people find multiple layers of clothing works best in the northern regions of Taiwan, while a sweater or light jacket is sufficient outerwear for the southern regions.

 Natural Disasters

 Examples of extreme natural disasters include the Chi-Chi earthquake of 1999, which killed more than 2,400 and injured more than 11,000 people.
 The earthquake completely destroyed over 8,500 buildings and seriously damaged another 6,200.
-Typhoon Morakot of August, 2009, was the deadliest storm to hit the island in recorded history.
+Typhoon Morakot of August, 2009 was the deadliest storm to hit the island in recorded history.

 Holidays in Taiwan

 Several holidays in Taiwan are still based on the lunar calendar, and as such occur on different dates each year.
-The government reserves the right to change event dates in order to ensure greatest productivity in the workplace.
+Additionally, the government reserves the right to change event dates in order to ensure greatest productivity in the workplace.
 Schools typically abide by these changes and so have learned to become somewhat flexible with scheduling.

 Below is a list of the primary holidays celebrated in Taiwan: